batatinha-espacial/bodu/IDEAS.md

 - `iter.enumerate`: same as rust
 - `iter.filter`: same as rust
 - `hex`: integer to hexadecimal string
-- `id`: returns the id of a value (ids are memory addresses as strings)
 - `oct`: integer to octal string